 Formulas can operate on values within one column and access values in other columns within the row.
 Common use cases are concatenation, conditional logic, arithmetic operations, and replication of part or all of another column.
 Many scripts that begin with

-Currently, the default for all columns is to be arrays of strings, even if they contain only one value.
+The default for all columns is to be arrays of strings, even if they contain only one value.
 Therefore, certain additional array functions are needed to handle transformations correctly.
 The following is a list of useful array functions:

-arraymakes a string into an array again, in order to keep columns consistent.
+arrayconverts a string into an array, in order to keep columns consistent.

 lenis useful when writing

 CASEstatements if you need to handle different array lengths differently.
 This function differs from the

 lengthreturns the length of a string.

 to_string(<attributeName>)is the preferred way to access strings from a single-value field.

 array.concatlets you concatenate arrays.
 Note that array concatenation adds values to an array in such a way that

 array.concat(["AB"])both end up as

-The output attribute is which column to write output to.
-Note that this will overwrite any values already in that column.
-Attribute names are case sensitive, but function names and keywords like
+The output attribute is the one to which output is written.
+Note that this overwrites any values already in that attribute.
+Attribute names are case sensitive, but function names and keywords, such as

 empty are not.